'It was going to get worse': Toronto city councillor helps restrain passenger on flight

 Air Canada confirmed to CTV News on Wednesday that Air Canada Rouge Flight 1805 from Montego Bay, Jamaica to Toronto diverted to Orlando, Fla. on Monday because of an “unruly passenger.”

 Toronto Coun.
-Michael Thompson told CTV News on Wednesday that he was on the same flight travelling home to Toronto after a vacation in Jamaica with his family.
+Michael Thompson said he was on the same flight travelling home to Toronto after a vacation in Jamaica with his mother..
 He said the man threatened to throw a hot coffee pot at him while he was trying to assist the crew with calming him down.

 According to a federal criminal complaint, the man ran to the back of the plane and grabbed a coffee pot from the galley and was swinging it around.